ten-protocol/go-ten/design/bridge/bridge_design.md

 The MessageBus is the foundation.
 It does two things:
 1. Publish — accept messages from local contracts and emit them as events
-2. Store a verify** — accept messages from the other chain and make them queryable
+2. Store and verify — accept messages from the other chain and make them queryable

 ### Publishing a Message